idiloAO/Etch-a-Sketch/README.md

 # Etcha-Sketch

-Recreated the game using an FPGA, VGA and an arduino
+Recreated the game using an FPGA, VGA and an arduino.